THE VIETNAMESE BABEL FISH

-I always drew amusement from the name of the first widely-used online translation service: ‘Babelfish’ – which came well before the event of Google Translate.
+I always drew amusement from the name of the first widely-used online translation service: ‘Babelfish’ – which came well before the advent of Google Translate.
 The name ‘Babel’ has biblical origins.
 According to the book of Genesis in the bible, all humanity spoke one language once.
 But when they began to build a tower to reach heaven from earth, God felt insulted and so the big maker decided to teach them a lesson.
 He “confounded their speech”, thus hindering their ability to communicate with each other and finish what would become known as ‘The Tower of Babel’.
 Incidentally, the word ‘Babel’ is a Hebrew derivation of the word ‘jumble’.

 The Babel Fish however, is a fictional creature in Douglas Adam’s Hitchhiker’s Guide to the Galaxy.
 According to the Guide, it is “the oddest thing in the universe”, yet proves very useful, as when worn in the ear it – fuelled by the individual’s brainpower – excretes a format that enables that individual to understand any language, anywhere.
 The source of my amusement with Babelfish – the internet’s first answer to translation – was that it was nothing like the effective instant translator described in the Guide.
 In fact, if anything, when you typed a sentence into Babelfish a decade or so ago the muddled message you got back was of no help at all – like the original meaning of ‘Babel’ it would confuse the recipient even more.